Stephanie Childress: Career

-In 2018, Childress became professionally involved in opera, starting as the assistant conductor for British Youth Opera's 2018 production of The Enchanted Island, before assisting on productions at Glyndebourne and at the English National Opera.
+In 2018, Childress became professionally involved in opera, starting as the assistant conductor for British Youth Opera's 2018 production of Jeremy Sams' The Enchanted Island, before assisting on productions at Glyndebourne and at the English National Opera.
 She conducted Anna Semple's opera The Next Station is Green Park at the Royal Conservatoire of Scotland in 2019, Mozart's Le Nozze di Figaro and Don Giovanni at Glyndebourne in 2022 and 2023, and Missy Mazzoli's Breaking The Waves at Detroit Opera in 2024.

 In September 2020, Childress won second prize at the first edition of the ‘La Maestra‘ competition in Paris.
 From 2020 to 2022, she made her debuts with the Philharmonia, the Liverpool Symphony Orchestra, London Symphony Orchestra, London Mozart Players, BBC Philharmonic, Orchestre de Paris, Orchestre National de Montpellier among others.
 She was the Assistant Conductor of the St. Louis Symphony Orchestra (SLSO) with Stephane Denève from 2020 to 2023.
 Childress also served as the music director of the St Louis Symphony Youth Orchestra.

-In February 2022 she conducted the Barcelona Symphony Orchestra and National Orchestra of Catalonia and was subsequently appointed Principal Guest Conductor in December 2023.
-She was nominated in the category ‘Révélation chef d’orchestre’ for the 2022 Victoires de la musique classique.
+In February 2022, she conducted the Barcelona Symphony Orchestra and National Orchestra of Catalonia and was subsequently appointed Principal Guest Conductor in December 2023.
+She was nominated in the category "Révélation chef d’orchestre" for the 2022 Victoires de la musique classique.

 In 2023, she made her German symphonic and operatic debuts with the Konzerthausorchester Berlin and performances of Mozart's Die Entführung aus dem Serail at the Hamburg Staatsoper.

-In 2024 Childress made multiple North American debuts with orchestras such as the National Arts Centre Orchestra (Ottawa), Cleveland Orchestra, Cincinnati Symphony, Detroit Symphony, Baltimore Symphony and Minnesota Orchestra, as well as her Japanese debut with the Yomiuri Nippon Symphony Orchestra.
+In 2024, Childress made multiple North American debuts with orchestras such as the National Arts Centre Orchestra (Ottawa), Cleveland Orchestra, Cincinnati Symphony, Detroit Symphony, Baltimore Symphony and Minnesota Orchestra, as well as her Japanese debut with the Yomiuri Nippon Symphony Orchestra.